langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 ```

 ## 2. Record a simple LLM call
-Some users just want to collect the data from a single call to a LLM.
-To do that, you can use `generations` from the SDK and fill it with the LLM configuration and the prompt and completion.
+To record a single call to a LLM, you can use `langfuse.generations()` method from the SDK and provide it with the LLM configuration and the prompt and completion.

 ```python